Robert Black AM RFD MD

-He retired in 2004 as a visiting General Surgeon at RGH Daw Park where he was Chairman of the Medical staff and a member of the Hospital Board.
+He retired in 2004 as a visiting General Surgeon at RGH Daw Park where he was Chairman of the Medical staff and a Director of the Hospital Board.
 He held offices in the AMA and the Australian Association of Surgeons, was an examiner for the Royal Australasian College of Surgeons and a member, later Chairman, of the Federal Specialist Recognition Appeals Committee.

 State Vice President

 Greg Weller joined the RAAF in 1989 as an Intelligence Officer.
 Career highlights include operational service in both East Timor and the Middle East and an Exchange Officer posting with US Pacific Command, Hawaii.
 Greg completed a range of command and staff officer positions including Commanding Officer No 87 Squadron, the Air Force’s Intelligence Squadron, Deputy Director Air Power Doctrine, Air Power Development Centre, where he wrote several RAAF doctrine publications, and Chief of Staff, Air Warfare Centre, RAAF Edinburgh, where he regularly performed the duties of Senior ADF Officer, Edinburgh Defence Precinct.

 In 2017 he transferred to the Active Reserve to allow his family to remain in Adelaide.
 As a Reservist, he is now the Director, Community Engagement, RAAF Edinburgh, a part-time position where he is promoting Air Force in South Australia through building relationships and partnerships across the broader community.